 Compare car loans and finance options in the UK

 Below is a comparison of selected car loan and finance providers, based on our independent scoring criteria.
 These providers have verified customer reviews on third-party platforms such as Trustpilot.
 We’ve highlighted key product features including representative APRs, loan amounts, and repayment terms to help you assess suitability.
-Where available, you can carry out a soft eligibility check, which shows your likelihood of approval without affecting your credit score.
+Where available, you can carry out a soft search eligibility check, which shows your likelihood of approval without affecting your credit score.

 Zuto